feelinglovelynow/ace-graph-database/README.md

       x: {
         $o: {
           all: true, // response.actsInMovie will have all not relationship props (_uid, _salary)
-          findByAnd: [ // return the first actor that fulfils both criteria [ { prop: '_salary' }, 'greaterThan', 90 ],
+          findByAnd: [ // return the first actor that fulfills all criteria [ { prop: '_salary' }, 'greaterThan', 90 ],
             [ { prop: 'name' }, 'doesNotEqual', 'Carrie-Anne Moss' ],
           ]